-If you have followed the Academy lessons up to this point, you should have loaded all the example dataset into a new knowledge base, which is now exactly the same as the one that came preloaded with the Grakn distribution in the VM.
+If you have followed the Academy lessons up to this point, you should have loaded all the example dataset into a new knowledge graph.
+It is now in exactly the same state as the initial academy keyspace.

 First of all: well done!

-But you are not done yet: we now need to start using this knowledge base and add a pinch of Grakn magic and turn what is essentially a powerful database into a true knowledge base ready for development of cognitive systems.
+But you are not done yet: we can now start to use this knowledge graph, add a pinch of Grakn magic and turn what is essentially a powerful database into a true knowledge graph ready for the development of cognitive systems.